erlage/rad/README.md

 }
 ```

-Function `runApp` finds a element having id equals to `appTargetId` in your HTML page, create a Rad app with it, and then displays "Text" widget inside of it.
-Similar to Flutter, widgets are the central class hierarchy in the Rad framework.
+Function `runApp` will finds a element having id equals to `appTargetId` in your HTML page, create a Rad app with it, and then displays "Text" widget inside of it.

 Let's see one more example,

 ```dart
 class HomePage extends StatelessWidget